Spin density matrix of baryon-antibaryon pairs in electron-positron annihilation with $P$ and $CP$ violation including electron mass: Single-spin polarization observables

-Clearly above calculations confirm that the final baryon and antibaryon are of transverse polarization in the $y$ direction even the initial electron is unpolarized in the case of $P$ and $CP$ conservation.
+Above calculations clearly confirm that the final baryon and antibaryon are of transverse polarization in the $y$ direction even the initial electron is unpolarized in the case of $P$ and $CP$ conservation \cite{Faldt:2017kgy}.
 A measurement of $P_y$ allows for determine the imaginary part of interference between electro- and magnetic form factors.
-The interference of $P$ and $CP$ violation terms contributes to $P_y$ and provoke unequal $P_y$ for baryon and antibaryon.
-The $P$ and $CP$ violation separately induce non-zero single-spin polarization observables $P_x$ and $P_z$ through different interference manner with EMFFs.
+The electron mass correction introduces a new angular distribution in $P_z$ in Eq. \eqref{eq:EPlongpolPzCPV} for longitudinal beams, and contributes to all single-spin polarization observables for transverse beams.